AutumnSarah/ai-apps-agents-portfolio/How I built a RAG agent on MindStudio.md

-# How I Built a Retrieval-Augmented Generation Agent on MindStudio:
+# How I Built a Simple Retrieval-Augmented Generation Agent
+## on MindStudio

 1. **Create a datasource and upload some documents:**